OpenSlides/openslides-auth-service/README.md

     compares the result with the given to_compare.
     ```

-def create_authorization_token(user_id: int, email: str) -> None:
+def create_authorization_token(user_id: int, email: str) -> requests.Response:
     ```
     This method creates a token, that authorizes a user to perform actions within ten minutes.
 This will be used for example to change their password, if they forgot it.
 To create such an authorization_token, the user_id and the email of a user have to be passed.
+The token is set as header "authorization" in the returning response-object.
     ```

 def verify_authorization_token(authorization_token: str) -> Tuple[int, str]: